RallySoftware/datomic-replication/README.md

 ## Why?

-We developed this to support fast failover from a hot to a warm datacenter.
+We developed this at Rally Software to support fast failover from a hot to a warm datacenter.

 ## How Does it Work?